gschmutz/kafka-as-your-datalake/3-Demo-Trino.md

         21 | Lila       | Page      | Unsafe tail distance      |   4
 ```

 How can we avoid that?
-We have simulate the behaviour of log compaction in Presto, i.e. we should only return the newest message for each `kafka_key`.
+We have simulate the behaviour of log compaction in Trino, i.e. we should only return the newest message for each `kafka_key`.
-Presto supports many SQL functions, such as LAG and LEAD as well as LAST_VALUE.
+Trino supports many SQL functions, such as LAG and LEAD as well as LAST_VALUE.
 Using LAST_VALUE we return the newest `last_update` value for each key and these records we return.

 ``` sql
 SELECT *